NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 Amazon Cognito comes with limitations as well.
 For example, customizing the hosted UI is very limited.
 Also, Amazon Cognito relies on a user pool, which is a Cognito directory where users are stored.
 You can only set user attributes at the time of creation of the user pool.
 In case settings need to be changed, one must create another user pool, since there is no way to instantly migrate the users from one to another.
 Another issue is fine-grained control over features such as controlling the access token lifetime and expiration.

 Amazon Cognito Advantages over Okta:
-- **Cost**: A lot cheaper than Okta.
+- **Cost**: Cheaper than Okta.
 The cost per user is a lower as well.

 <em>Amazon Cognito is a good solution if you don't mind compromising on customization and flexibility.</em>